Does my graduate institution need to be a member of the Consortium for Faculty Diversity at Liberal Arts Colleges?

 Is there a particular academic discipline that the Consortium is seeking?

-Since the Consortium consists of small liberal arts colleges, we believe in the liberal arts tradition.
+Since the Consortium consists mostly of small liberal arts colleges, we believe in the liberal arts tradition.
 The residential liberal arts colleges of the Consortium are committed to promoting excellent teaching for undergraduate learning.
 As part of their intellectual vitality, interactive teaching and active learning environments, Consortium member schools seek to build rich intellectual communities of students and faculty members.
-Through a variety of faculty development programs, ranging from research leaves, curriculum development grants, and support of scholarly expenses to teaching roundtables and travel to professional meetings, Consortium member schools encourage and support the creative and scholarly work of their faculty members.
+Through a variety of faculty development programs, ranging from research leaves, curriculum development grants, and support of scholarly expenses to teaching round tables and travel to professional meetings, Consortium member schools encourage and support the creative and scholarly work of their faculty members.

 At our schools, a passion for teaching is a "must," as is significant effectiveness in a variety of pedagogical settings.
 Faculty members at Consortium member schools can expect to devote a substantial amount of time to teaching and advising undergraduate students.
 Because our campuses and departments are small, faculty members are encouraged to undertake inter-departmental and inter-disciplinary curricular projects, including the design and teaching of interdisciplinary courses, first-year seminars or courses for non-majors.
 Expect to support student learning through the use of innovative pedagogy, such as collaborative group work or inquiry learning.